VSJMilewski/ClassNativeAppStudio/week1/javaTutorial/README.md

 Week: 1

 Exercise 11 of the java tutorial for c programmers.
+I already have Java experience and started whit the last exercise.
+This went well.

 1. Theoretical example of inheritance
 -------------------------------------